Thomas Knyvett, 5th Baron Berners: Marriage and children

+Career

 Thomas gained several minor bureaucratic positions within the Royal government over the next few decades.
 Knyvett was likely a Groom to Prince Charles in 1624, and intended to follow Charles and the Duke of Buckingham to Spain to aid in negotiating the Spanish Match.
 His trip was stayed in late April 1623, and after the failure of the match, the trip was canceled altogether.
 After Charles I's ascension in 1625, Knyvett was summoned to become a member of the Knights of the Bath.
 The honor would have cost Knyvett over £500, so he refused the honor and attempted to revive his de jure title of the Baron Berners.
 The title had been dormant since his ancestor John Bourchier, 2nd Baron Berners died in 1533.
 Thomas would maintain his claim to the Barony for several years, but never succeed in obtaining it.
 In 1632, Knyvett received the post of the Porter of the Mint, a post that had been held by his grandfather Sir Thomas.
 Four years later, Thomas is recorded as serving as a Justice of the Peace for the county Norfolk.

 In matters of religion, Thomas was an unremarkable traditionalist.
 During the interlude between the Bishops' Wars, Thomas stated that he went "to Church now to learn the old way to heaven," as opposed to the more radical preaching heard by "Parliament men."
 A few weeks later, Thomas was required by Parliament, as a Justice of the Peace, to present the names of people who refused to receive Communion, then known as recusants.
 Parliament ordered that the recusants be charged and prosecuted for their recusantry at the next Assizes, and Thomas dutifully complied in January 1641.
 Parliament's order was an extension of the Ecclesiastical Canons issued in 1640 by Archbishop Laud and the Convocation of Canterbury that stated that every Bishop send out writs de excommunicato capiendo once a year.
 Bishops and JPs used this writ to punish and fine recusants who had refused to reconcile with the church after a given period of time.
 Sometime after presenting his list of recusants for Norfolk, Thomas and a fellow JP Henry Cogan, petitioned Archbishop Laud, asking for forgiveness for proceeding in the writs before their commissions had been properly issued.
 Thomas' commission was corrected, and he proceeded with what little of the proceedings he could before the outbreak of military hostilities six months later.